Inclusiv Center for Resiliency and Clean Energy

 Virtual Solar Lending Professional Training and Certificate Program

-Inclusiv is pleased to announce that we are now accepting applications for our new virtual Solar Lending Professional Training and Certificate program.
-The Solar Lending Professional Training will be offered free of charge to lending professionals who work at community-based lenders (credit unions, CDFIs, and community banks).
+We are currently accepting applications for our virtual Solar Lending Professional Training and Certificate program.
+This training is designed for individuals with more than one year of lending experience who work at community-based lending institutions (credit unions, CDFIs, and community banks).
 This training series has been developed by the Inclusiv Center for Resiliency and Clean Energy and the University of New Hampshire Carsey School of Public Policy Center for Impact Finance, with major funding from the U.S. Department of Energy Solar Energy Technologies Office.

 The cohort-based series offers two tracks: Consumer Solar Lending and Commercial Solar Lending.
-Each training course will last for six weeks and each track will be offered four times a year, starting in January 2021.
+Each training course will last for seven to eight weeks and will be offered multiple times a year.
 The training will provide participants with the practical application skills and tools needed to design and implement (or refine) solar lending programs at community-based lending institutions.
 Each cohort will participate in a combination of weekly, instructor-led, live Zoom sessions and self-paced lectures and homework assignments.
 Upon successful course completion, participants will earn a Solar Lending Professional Certificate.

 To apply, please visit: https://carsey.unh.edu/center-for-impact-finance/solar-lending-training-series